fish-afk/profile/DONTREADME.md

 - 👋 Hey!
 I’m shihab.
-- 👀 I’m a computer science student interested in python,javascript, web apps, servers, game dev and bit of cyberscurity with python...
+- 👀 I’m a computer science student interested in python,javascript, web apps, servers, game dev and bit of cyberscurity with python.
+Basically everything, yeah you get the point, but im more interested towards full stack dev//
-- im basically familiar with all high level languages like JS python, c# etc...
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning C#.
 - Im also looking forward to collaborate on startups
 - 📫 How to reach me ::
 phone - +260954298577